use-ink/ink-playground/README.md

 ### On Mac-OS

-Before procceeding you need to configure the following environment variables (either on your terminal or better persist them into your `.zshrc` file):
+Before proceeding you need to configure the following environment variables (either on your terminal or better persist them into your `.zshrc` file):

 ```
 export PATH="/usr/local/opt/llvm/bin/:$PATH"